Talbot County Sheriff's Department

 Jdobson@talbotcountymd.gov | 410-770-8106

-First Sergeant J.R.
-Dobson is the Assistant Patrol/Operations Commander and oversees Deputies assigned to the Patrol Division, School Resource Division, Circuit Court Security Division, Crisis Response Unit (SWAT), and the K-9 Unit.
+Lieutenant J.R.
+Dobson is the Patrol/Operations Commander and oversees Deputies assigned to the Patrol Division, School Resource Division, Circuit Court Security Division, Crisis Response Unit (SWAT), and the K-9 Unit.

 Lieutenant Steve Hall | Criminal Investigations Commander